firecat53/keepmenu/README.rst

 - If using Rofi, you can try some of the command line options in config.ini or set them using the `dmenu_command` setting, but I haven't tested most of them so I'd suggest configuring via .Xresources where possible.
+- Number of lines needs to be configured in the config.ini and not in .Xresources or the Rofi config file.
+Keepmenu will override any number of lines settings set elsewhere.
 - If using dmenu for passphrase entry (pinentry not set), dmenu options in the [dmenu_passphrase] section of config.ini will override those in [dmenu] so you can, for example, set the normal foreground and background colors to be the